-- 3.1 The MCSD was launched following the 1992 Rio Conference on Environment and Development, the 1995 revision of the Mediterranean Action Plan (MAP) into MAP II, and the related 1995 amendments to the Barcelona Convention.
+- 3.1 The MCSD was launched following the 1992 Rio Conference on Environment and Development, the 1995 revision of the MAP into MAP II, and the related 1995 amendments to the Barcelona Convention.
 The Commission had its first meeting in 1996.
 Meetings during the first years were characterised by strong participation from the membership in preparing thematic recommendations.
 Early on, however, concerns about capacity for follow-up of these recommendations, as well as the need to reach out to other actors, were voiced.
-In 2000, the Sixth MCSD Meeting in Tunis contained a half-day ministerial segment, and came out with a decision to prepare a Mediterranean Strategy for Sustainable Development, which was adopted in 2005. - 3.2 The evaluation and reform of the MCSD has become somewhat of a recurrent theme within the MAP system in recent years.
-The MCSD mandate and composition were reformed in 2008 as part of the Almeria Governance decision taken during the 16th
+In 2000, the 6th MCSD Meeting in Tunis contained a half-day ministerial segment, which approved a decision to prepare a Mediterranean Strategy for Sustainable Development (MSSD), which was adopted in 2005. - 3.2 The evaluation and reform of the MCSD has become somewhat of a recurrent theme within the MAP system in recent years.
+The MCSD mandate and composition were reformed in 2008 as part of the Almeria Governance decision taken during COP 15, on the basis of a 2007 Report on 'Options for the Reform of the MCSD' (see below). - 3.3 Soon after this, at COP 16 in November 2009 in Marrakech, Decision IG.19/8 requested the Secretariat to undertake an assessment of the MCSD modalities.
+Consequently in 2011 a paper reviewing the modalities of the MCSD was published ('The Roles and Modalities of the Mediterranean Commission on Sustainable Development' see paragraph 5.3) and discussed during the 14th MCSD meeting in 2011 in Budva, Montenegro (see paragraph 5.5). - 3.4 At COP 17 in early 2012, another call to reform the MCSD was made, on the basis of the recommendations of the 14th MCSD meeting in Budva, Montenegro in 2011 (see paragraph 5.6).
+During the 15th MCSD meeting in Malta in June 2013, general principles for the reform were agreed (see paragraphs 5.7-5.9) and during COP 18 in Istanbul, a decision (IG.21/12) on

-- COP to the Barcelona Convention, on the basis of a 2007 Report on Options for the reform of the MCSD (see below for more details). - 3.3 Soon after this, at COP16 in November 2009 in Marrakech, Decision IG.19/8 requested the Secretariat to undertake an assessment of the MCSD modalities.
-Consequently in 2011 a paper reviewing the modalities of the MCSD was published ('The Roles and Modalities of the Mediterranean Commission for Sustainable Development' see below for more details) and discussed during the 14th MCSD meeting in 2011 in Budva, Montenegro (see more details below). - 3.4 At COP17 in early 2012, another call to reform the MCSD was made, on the basis of the recommendations of the 14th MCSD meeting in Budva, Montenegro in 2011 (see below for more details).
-During the 15th MCSD meeting in Malta in June 2013, general principles for the reform were agreed (see below for more details) and during COP18 in Istanbul, a decision (IG.21/12) on MCSD reform was taken (see Annex 1), once again mandating the Steering Committee during the 2014-2015 biennium to flesh out a reform proposal for final agreement in 2015.
-During COP18, it was decided to '[s]trengthen the position of the MCSD in the MAP system and in the wider regional community, in line with the outcome of Rio+20 and COP17 Decision IG.20/13, by ensuring that, sustainable development matters will be discussed at the Conference of the Parties once every two COP meetings (four years)' (see Annex 1 for full text).
+MCSD reform was taken (Annex 1), once again mandating the Steering Committee during the 2014-2015 biennium to flesh out a reform proposal for final agreement in 2015.
+During COP 18, it was decided to '[s]trengthen the position of the MCSD in the MAP system and in the wider regional community, in line with the outcome of Rio+20 and COP 17 Decision IG.20/13, by ensuring that, sustainable development matters will be discussed at the Conference of the Parties once every two COP meetings (four years)' (Annex 1 for full text).